 It is for this reason that I recommend my clients eat at places that have the calories on the menu as much as possible, and there are a few places in Northampton where you can do this, off the top of my head they are

 Eating out does normally mean more fats, more sodium and less of the good stuff so I do recommend making your own meals at home as much as possible.
-It is a lot healthier and normally works out a lot cheaper too.
+It is a lot healthier, easier to track and normally works out a lot cheaper too.